rseligm2/BettingSite/README.md

 Installs all of the packages used

+In the server folder, run:
+### `node index.js`

+Runs the backend server

 In the project directory, you can run:
 ### `yarn start`

 Runs the app in the development mode.<br />